fbpx

 Lady Chatterley’s Lover by DH Lawrence

 Constance Chatterley feels trapped in her sexless marriage to the invalid Sir Clifford.
-Unable to fulfil his wife emotionally or physically, Clifford encourages her to have a liaison with a man of their own class.
+Unable to fulfill his wife emotionally or physically, Clifford encourages her to have a liaison with a man of their own class.
 But Connie is attracted instead to her husband’s gamekeeper and embarks on a passionate affair that brings new life to her stifled existence.

 BUY FROM AMAZON OR BOOKSHOP